This hands-on allowance experience is worth more than the money.

 Teaching financial education to your kids may not be high on your curriculum plans while homeschooling.
 Maybe it sounds too complicated.
 Maybe you’re not a financial guru.
 But you are a parent.
 You need a successful homeschooling money strategy you can use with your...

 In a recent Money Memories interview I was asked about my childhood.
-Being an early Baby Boomer, my childhood is almost comprehensible to today’s teens.
+Being an early Baby Boomer, my childhood is almost incomprehensible to today’s teens.
 Imagine my surprise when the Teen and Young Adult Financial Panel gave their take-aways from my interview.
 Their...

 What kid doesn’t want money?
 Kids see parents spending money with no one telling them what to do.
 Looks like power to them and they want it.
 What happens if you give your kids money AND power.
 You’ll be amazed!
 Parents, with all good intentions, don’t want their kids...